12 Best Plants for Fall Planters and Container Gardens

 Ornamental plants, such as cabbage and kale, are festive plants for fall containers.
 They’re my favorite plants for fall planters in the container garden, bringing beautiful color and texture to mixed containers.

-If you’re looking for “thriller” plants for fall planters, ornamental kale and cabbages will not let you down.
-They have the most gorgeous sage greens with pops of pink, purple, and creams.
+If you’re looking for “thriller” plants for fall planters, ornamental kale and cabbages will not disappoint.
+They have the most gorgeous sage greens with pops of pink, purple, and cream.

 Do you know the difference between cabbage and kale?
 Kale has spiky foliage.

-The most amazing thing is that as the weather gets cooler, the colors of flowering cabbage and kale intensify even more, especially after a frost.
+The most amazing thing is that as the weather gets cooler, flowering cabbage and kale colors intensify even more, especially after a frost.

-Ornamental varieties of cabbage and kale with their unique colors and textures make excellent focal points, perfect as “thrillers” in a flower pot.
+With their unique colors and textures, ornamental varieties of cabbage and kale make excellent focal points, perfect as “thrillers” in a flower pot.

 4. Asters

-These beautiful daisy-like flowers bloom in late summer/early fall, so they create an abundance of color when most plants have faded with the season.
-Asters will attract butterflies to your garden too!
+These beautiful daisy-like flowers bloom in late summer/early fall, creating an abundance of color when most plants have faded with the season.
+Asters will also attract butterflies to your garden.

 Asters are perfect “fillers” for your flower pots.